Marzia-Jahan-Momo/Certified-Kubernetes-Administrator-CKA/14. Etcd Backup & Restore/README.md

 ##### **Not stored inside etcd:**
 - Application Data is not stored in it.
 - Storage configured with Persistent Volume is for applicaiton data.

+### How to create an etcd backup?
+- Etcdctl is a command line tool for interacting with etcd server.
+- First install Etcdctl into master node
+- Second create backup with Etcdctl